 - After playing a shot with your club, dry it off with a towel before putting it back in your bag.
-This probably won’t be necessary on dry sunny days, but if you’re playing in the rain, or on a dew-covered course, then you should be aware that moisture will quickly gather on your club, which eventually leads to rust.
+This probably won’t be necessary on dry, sunny days, but if you’re playing in the rain or on a dew-covered course, you should know that moisture will quickly gather on your club, eventually leading to rust.

 - When you get home from your round of golf, check the condition of your clubs.
 Clean off the mud and dry off the moisture.
-If you’ve been caught in some particularly heavy rain, it’s a good idea to remove all your clubs from your bag and let everything dry separately.
+If you’ve been caught in particularly heavy rain, removing all your clubs from your bag is a good idea, and letting everything dry separately.

 - Always store your clubs in a cool, dry place.
 Humidity is a one-way ticket to rusty clubs, so avoid anywhere that gets too hot.
 Basements and garages are usually the best places to store golf clubs.
 Never leave them in the trunk of your car.

-Any golf club that is made from metal is prone to rust, but fortunately, there are a number of easy, fast, and effective ways of getting rid of it.
-Start with some steel wool, and if that’s not enough, try some soap and water.
-And if that doesn’t work, crack open a couple of cans of coke and watch the magic happen.
+Any golf club made from metal is prone to rust, but fortunately, there are several easy, fast, and effective ways of getting rid of it.
+Start with some steel wool; if that’s not enough, try soap and water.
+And if that doesn’t work, crack open a couple of cans of Coke and watch the magic happen.

 But the best way to deal with rust is to prevent it from happening in the first place.
 By keeping your clubs clean and dry, they’ll last a heck of a lot longer.